-In Auckland right now, after attending auctions after auctions, buying a property seems to be an impossible task not only for home buyers but also for property investors.
+In Auckland right now, after attending auction after auction, buying aproperty seems to be an impossible task – or not only for home buyers but also for property investors.

 That is why I have written this article with my top 7 tips on what to look out for when purchasing your next investment property.
 I think these tips will help you to state on the right track to purchasing a property that will help you towards your retirement and future goals.